It’s Summertime! NYU Tandon Invites NYC Students And Teachers To Dive Into STEM

 The opportunity gaps in STEM are not just racial and economic: Nationwide, only a quarter of the labor force in STEM fields is female, and, according to a recent study by research firm Frost & Sullivan, women make up just 11 percent of the global cybersecurity workforce.

 In contrast, young women constitute nearly 60 percent of STEMNow participants.
-STEMNow Computer Science for Cyber Security (CS4CS) is exclusively for young women, and NYU Tandon also hosts a workshop run by Girls Who Code, a national organization dedicated to closing the gender gap in technology.
+STEMNow Computer Science for Cyber Security (CS4CS) is geared towards women and minorities, and NYU Tandon also hosts a workshop run by Girls Who Code, a national organization dedicated to closing the gender gap in technology.
 NYU Tandon’s focus on bringing more women to engineering is reflected in its own student population.
 For the fall 2017 class, a record 40 percent of NYU Tandon freshmen will be female, well above the national average for all engineering undergraduates of 21 percent.

 Participating schools in this year’s STEMNow include Ma’ayanot Yeshiva High School for Girls, Teaneck, N.J.; the Al-Noor High School, which serves the Muslim community of Brooklyn, and St. Joseph High School, an all-girls school serving 300 young women of all faiths and backgrounds.